zhonissovsuleimen/terminal-snake/README.md

 cargo run
 ``

-## Building a Standalone Executable
+## Running a Standalone Executable
 If you want to share the game as a standalone executable, you can build it using Cargo.

-1. Build the executable:
+1. Downlaod an executable from a <a href="https://github.com/zhonissovsuleimen/terminal-snake/releases">latest release</a>.

+2. Run the executable directory directly.
+You can also run it from the terminal:
 ``
-cargo build --release
-``

-2. Run the executable located in the target/release directory.
-You can also run it directly from the terminal:
-``
-.\target\release\snake-game.exe
+.\terminal-snake.exe
 ``

 # Command-line Options